rabispedro/rabispedro/README.md

 ## Hey!
 I'm Pedro Rabis!

-- 🔭 I’m currently working at [Arpia Tecnologia & Inovação](https://arpiatecnologia.com.br/).
+- 🔭 I’m currently open to work.
 - 👯 I’m looking to collaborate on Open source projects.
 - 🤔 I’m looking for help with Java and C# Backend Development.
 - ⚡ Fun fact: Every time I start a new project without finishing the old one I do one push-up.